orlagh-sweeney/f1-quiz/README.md

 - The website incorporates a responsive design so it can be used across multiple device sizes.
 - The website uses a consistent colour scheme across the site.
 - The website has a background image of a F1 racing car inline with the theme.
-- All buttons on the website have a hover effect to give feedback to the user.
+- All buttons on the website have a hover effect to give feedback to the user on their purpose.
 - Each page has a repsonsive footer with social media links.
 Social media links open in a new browser window.<br>
 <image src="assets/readme-files/f1quiz-footer.png" width="700px"></image>

 ### Introduction Area
-- This area contains two parts, a 'how to play' area and a 'choose your quiz' area.
+- This area contains two parts, a 'How to play' area and a 'Choose your quiz' area.
-- The how to play area details the rules of the quiz for the user including how to select and submit an answer, and how to move onto the next question.
+- The 'How to play' area details the rules of the quiz for the user including how to select and submit an answer, and how to move onto the next question.
 - It also informs the user of the time penalty function in relation to their laptime.
-- The choose your quiz area lets the user know which quiz game is easy and which quiz game is hard.
+- The 'Choose your quiz' area lets the user know which quiz game is easy and which quiz game is hard.
 - By clicking on the buttons the appropriate quiz will load for the user.<br>
 <image src="assets/readme-files/f1quiz-intro.png" width="700px"></image>

 ### Quiz Area
-- The quiz area in the main quiz game section of the website.
+- The quiz area in the main game section of the website.
 - This div loads the quiz name, questions and answers based on the button the user clicked in the introduction area.
 - The timer starts when the quiz loads.
 - When the user hovers over an answer the text colour changes to red, when they leave an answer it goes back to grey.
-- When the user clicks an answer the text colour changes permantly to red so they know it has been selected.
+- When the user clicks an answer the text colour changes permanently to red so the user knows it has been selected.
-- When they user clicks submit the answer will be assessed and either the Score or Time Penalty will be incremented.
+- When the user clicks 'submit' the answer will be assessed and either 'Score' or 'Time Penalties' will be incremented.
-- If the wrong answer was submitted 10 seconds will be automatically added onto the Lap Time.
+- If the wrong answer was submitted, 10 seconds will be automatically added onto the 'Lap Time'.
-- When the user clicks next the next question will be loaded.
+- When the user clicks 'next' the next question will be loaded.
-- This section contain a quit button if the user wants to end the game.
+- This area also contains a 'quit' button if the user wants to end the game.
 This button will bring the user back to the start of the website.<br>
 <image src="assets/readme-files/f1quiz-quiz.png" width="700px"></image>

 ### Results Area
 - This area contains the final result of the quiz.
 - It displays Score, Time Penalties and Laptime.
 - This section also invites the user the play again and has buttons to select which quiz.
-- This section contain a quit button which brings the user back to the start of the website.<br>
+- This section contains a quit button which brings the user back to the start of the website.<br>
 <image src="assets/readme-files/f1quiz-results.png" width="700px"></image>

 ### Future Features
-- A future feature includes a leaderboard section where the user can save their score and compare to other players.
+- A leaderboard section where the user can save their score and compare their score to other players.
-- Other quiz types can be added such a Formula 1 history theme to add another level of difficulty.
+- Other quiz types can be added such as a Formula 1 history theme to add another level of difficulty.

 ## Technologies Used

 ### Languages
 - HTML
 - CSS
-- Javscript
+- Javascript

 ### Frameworks, Libraries and Programmes
 - [Balsamiq](https://balsamiq.com/): this was used to create wireframes in the planning stage of the project.